thumbliner/thumbliner/guardiola.md

 ---

-### On Selection
+### On Mindset
-- [ ] “A good player makes the game look easy.
-A great player makes his teammates look good.”
-- [ ] “The biggest mistake is trying to change people.
-Accept them as they are and help them get better at what they're good at.”
+- [ ] “You have to learn to play football with courage.”
+- [ ] “Losing hurts.
+If it doesn't hurt, you're in the wrong profession.”
+- [ ] “The pressure comes from myself.
+Nobody puts more pressure on me than I do.”

 ---